Friday, October 31, 2008

 1) Support the right of Benton Harbor citizens to take a stand against a corrupt political and judicial system;

-2) Free Rev. Pinkney from Ojibway Correctional Facility as a political prisoner living in horrible conditions!;
+2) Free Rev. Pinkney from Lakeland Correctional Facility as a political prisoner living in horrible conditions!;

-3) Defend our friend and colleague Rev. Pinkney who was imprisoned after an unjust trial on trumped-up charges (several witnesses were paid to falsely testify against him);
+3) Defend our friend and colleague Rev. Pinkney who was imprisoned after an unjust trial on trumped-up charges;

 4) Fund the appeal to have Rev. Pinkney's erroneous conviction heard before a higher court;

-5) Defend the right of Benton Harbor residents to speak out against injustice without intimidation and reprisals (two key witnesses for the defense were arrested and imprisoned);
+5) Defend the right of Benton Harbor residents to speak out against injustice without intimidation and reprisals;

 6) Stop the disenfranchisement of Benton Harbor voters (a valid recall election was overturned);

 7) Support BANCO's fight against brutality and sexual harassment by police;